Absa Bank Mauritius: Overview

 Absa Bank Mauritius is a large financial services company, serving corporate clients, high networth individuals, retail customers and small and medium enterprises.
 As of September 2010, the bank had assets of MUR:127,295,000,000 (US$3.343 billion), with shareholders' equity of MUR:16,011,000,000 (US$420.494 million).

 This bank is a subsidiary of Absa Group Limited, a financial services conglomerate, headquartered in South Africa, with subsidiaries in 12 African countries and with assets in excess of US$87 billion as of 30 June 2017, whose shares of stock trade on the Johannesburg Stock Exchange under the symbol ABG.

 History

-According to the archives of Barclays Bank Mauritius, the oldest bank in Mauritius that became a component of the bank, is The National Bank of South Africa, which established a branch in the country in 1919.
-In 1925, Anglo-Egyptian Bank, Colonial Bank and National Bank of South Africa were merged to form Barclays Bank (Dominion, Colonial and Overseas).
+According to the archives of Barclays Bank Mauritius, the oldest bank in Mauritius that became a component of the bank is The National Bank of South Africa, which established a branch in the country in 1919.
+This brought the Mauritian operations under Barclays Bank.
+In 2002, Barclays Bank Mauritius bought Banque Nationale de Paris Intercontinentale (BNPI).
+This acquisition brought with it six branches to add to Barclays' existing 13 branches.

 Since then the bank went through mergers, acquisitions and divestitures.
-Barclays Bank Mauritius operated as a branch of Barclays, until 1 June 2013, when it was incorporated as Barclays Bank Mauritius.
-That same year, the bank became a member of Barclays Africa Group, with Barclays Plc holding a controlling 62.3 percent majority ownership.
+Barclays Bank Mauritius operated as a branch of Barclays until 1 June 2013, when it was incorporated as Barclays Bank Mauritius.
+That same year, the bank became a member of Barclays Africa Group, with Barclays Plc holding a controlling 62.3 percent majority ownership..
+On 10 February 2020, the Bank of Mauritius announced the cancelling of Barclays Bank Mauritius Limited's licence and that a new banking licence issued for the company in its new name Absa Bank (Mauritius) Limited.